 Isaiah 59:20-21; 27:9.
 The guarantee is described as a “covenant,” or a contract.

 - I don’t follow his train of thought.
-For example, I don’t see what the 7,000 prophets in Elijah’s day had to do with Jews who accepted Jesus as the Messiah (11:4).
+For example, I don’t see what the 7,000 prophets in Elijah’s day had to do with Jews who accepted Jesus as the Messiah (Romans 11:4).

 - It makes no sense to say Jewish followers of Jesus were “chosen through grace” and not because of “anything they did to deserve it.
-Otherwise it wouldn’t have been because of grace” (11:6).
+Otherwise it wouldn’t have been because of grace” (Romans 11:6).
 It could have been both, as far as we know—grace and good deeds.

-- I have trouble with the idea that God chose some Jews to become followers of Jesus and he didn’t choose others, those Paul described as “hardheaded and stubborn” (11:7).
+- I have trouble with the idea that God chose some Jews to become followers of Jesus and he didn’t choose others, those Paul described as “hardheaded and stubborn” (Romans 11:7).

 Paul explains why most Jews in his day didn’t believe that Jesus was the Messiah.
 “God put them in a coma.
 Their eyes couldn’t see and their ears couldn’t hear.
-They’re still in a coma” (11:8).
+They’re still in a coma” (Romans 11:8).
 Is that any way to convert a Jew?

 Paul sounds like God has let him in on a plan that nobody else knows about.
 Paul says he’s going to explain the mystery of why some Jews are rejecting Jesus.
 “It’s because there’s a hardening on the part of the Jews.
 It’s a stubbornness that won’t go away until the full number of non-Jews join in” (11:25).
 Do you think Paul is expressing an opinion based on his observation?
 Or do you think he’s reporting something he knows for a fact?

 LIFE APPLICATION.
-Paul apparently thinks some non-Jewish Christians are looking down on the Jewish religion, which Paul seems to describe as coming from a holy “root” (11:16).
+Paul apparently thinks some non-Jewish Christians are looking down on the Jewish religion, which Paul seems to describe as coming from a holy “root” (Romans 11:16).
 Some Bible experts say the root probably refers to Abraham, father of the Jewish people.
 The branches, then, would represent the Jews.
 And Paul describes non-Jews as getting grafted onto the plant.
 So he tells the non-Jewish Christians, “Don’t get snooty about it.
-You’re just another branch sucking juice from the root” (11:18).
+You’re just another branch sucking juice from the root” (Romans 11:18).
 Do you think people outside the faith view Christians as snooty about their religion?

-How do you react to Paul’s four closing verses, under the topic “God’s deep pockets”?
+LIFE APPLICATION.
+How do you react to Paul’s four closing verses, under the topic “God’s Deep Pockets”?
 If he’s trying to talk the readers into doing something, what do you think he has in mind?

 LIFE APPLICATION.
-Paul says, “God let everyone get tied up in their own disobedience so he could show them what his mercy looks like” (11:32).
+Paul says, “God let everyone get tied up in their own disobedience so he could show them what his mercy looks like” (Romans 11:32).
 Do we ever do that with people in our lives?
-If so, how does a generally turn out?
+If so, how does it generally turn out?